kovidgoyal/calibre/manual/faq.rst

     * If you get an error about a Python function terminating unexpectedly after upgrading calibre, first uninstall calibre, then delete the folders (if they exists)
       :file:`C:\\Program Files\\Calibre` and :file:`C:\\Program Files\\Calibre2`.
 Now re-install and you should be fine.
-    * If you get an error in the welcome wizard on an initial run of calibre, try choosing a folder like :file:`C:\\library` as the calibre library (calibre sometimes has trouble with library locations if the path contains non-English characters, or only numbers, etc.)
+    * If you get an error in the :guilabel:`Welcome wizard` on an initial run of calibre, try choosing a folder like :file:`C:\\library` as the calibre library (calibre sometimes has trouble with library locations if the path contains non-English characters, or only numbers, etc.)
     * Try running it as Administrator (Right click on the icon and select "Run as Administrator")